-The number of full-time employees decreased from 588 at December 31, 2019 to 483 at December 31, 2020.
-For 2021 and 2022, we are projecting hiring patterns and employee turnover in-line with our peer group and the biotechnology industry generally.
-In 2020, we had a total of 3 new hires and promotions involving positions at the vice president level or higher.
-Accordingly, we anticipate an increase in new hire equity grants in 2021 and 2022, which are traditionally 75% to 225% greater in value than annual grants, with those in excess of such range requiring Compensation and Leadership Development Committee review.
+The number of full-time employees increased from 483 at December 31, 2020 to 496 at December 31, 2021.
+For 2022 and 2023, we are projecting hiring patterns and employee turnover in-line with our peer group and the biotechnology industry generally.
+In 2021, we had a total of 18 new hires and promotions involving positions at the vice president level or higher.
+Accordingly, we anticipate an increase in new hire equity grants in 2022 and 2023, which are traditionally 75% to 225% greater in value than annual grants.
 As the overall number of employees generally increases, we are planning for a resulting increase in annual equity grants as well.

-Broad-based equity programs
+• Broad-based equity programs